A Stop at Willoughby: Plot

-That night, he has an argument with his shrewish wife Jane.
-Selfish, cold, and uncaring, she makes him see that he is only a money-machine to her.
+That night, he has an argument with his shrewish wife Jane, who makes him see that he is only a money machine to her.
 He tells her about his dream and about Willoughby, only to have her ridicule him as being "born too late", declaring it her "miserable tragic error" to have married a man "whose big dream in life is to be Huckleberry Finn."

-The next week, Williams again dozes off on the train and returns to Willoughby where everything is the same as before.
+The next week, Williams again dozes off on the train and returns to Willoughby, where everything is the same as before.
 As he is about to get off the train carrying his briefcase, the train begins to roll, returning him to the present.
 Williams promises himself to get off at Willoughby next time.

 Experiencing a breakdown at work, he calls his wife, who abandons him in his time of need.
-On his way home, once again he falls asleep to find himself in Willoughby.
+On his way home, he once again falls asleep to find himself in Willoughby.
 This time, as the conductor warmly beckons him to the door, Williams intentionally leaves his briefcase on the train.
 Getting off the train, he is greeted by name by various inhabitants who welcome him while he tells them he's glad to be there and plans to stay and join their idyllic life.

 The swinging pendulum of the station clock fades into the swinging lantern of a railroad engineer, standing over Williams' body.
 The 1960 conductor explains to the engineer that Williams "shouted something about Willoughby", before jumping off the train and being killed instantly.
 Williams' body is loaded into a hearse.
 The back door of the hearse closes to reveal the name of the funeral home: Willoughby & Son.